cdelker/schemdraw/docs/usage/placement.rst

     d.draw()

-Three terminal elements may not leave the drawing position where intended, so after drawing an element, the current drawing position can be set using the :py:meth:`schemdraw.elements.Element.drop` method to specify an anchor at which to place the cursor.
+Three-terminal elements may not leave the drawing position where intended, so after drawing an element, the current drawing position can be set using the :py:meth:`schemdraw.elements.Element.drop` method to specify an anchor at which to place the cursor.
 This reduces the need to assign every element to a variable name.

 .. jupyter-execute::